About the event

 Your seats will be within the selected category.
 You will be assigned the best available seats at the time of booking.
 It is not possible to request specific seats.

-Children under 3 years are not admitted.
+We kindly ask for your understanding that children under 3 years are not admitted.